 Participants may earn academic credit or audit these tours.
 Study abroad information is available on the MLC website.
-Faculty members desiring to lead a study tour follow the college's Study Tour Policy (see Appendix D).
-A \$20 per person fee must be figured into the cost of the tour.
-The tour leader also includes his/her salary into the cost of the tour.
+Faculty members desiring to lead a study tour follow the college's Study Tour Policy (see Appendix C).
+The tour leader includes his/her salary in the cost of the tour.
 Since institutional and administrative costs are figured into the cost of the tour, students do not pay for study tour credits.